Nursing Program Application and Admission Process

 Factors Influencing Acceptance into the Program

-The number of students admitted into the nursing program each fall is limited; therefore, admission is extremely competitive.
-The screening process is designed to select the most academically qualified students and will take into consideration the TEAS® score along with the general education and support courses' cumulative GPA.
+The number of students admitted into the nursing program each semester is limited; therefore, admission is extremely competitive.
+The screening process is designed to select the most academically qualified students and will consider the TEAS score, along with the cumulative GPA of the general education and support courses.
 All general education and support courses must be completed before admission into the program.

 Submit the following documentation one month before the first day of clinical: